anthonykminsu/ParticipatoryMapofLocalBusinesses/README.md

 ## Screenshot

 ## Primary Functions
 - **User Contributions**: By clicking on the map, users can add their preferred eateries and shops, along with their names, descriptions, and email addresses.
 This data is then displayed on the map for other users to view.
 * **Color-Coded Points**: Exclusive to this project, users can designate a color (blue for shops, red for restaurants) for each point they add.
-Adding a additional interactive experience for the user to utilize.
+Implementing an additional interactive experience for the user to utilize.
 - **Data Visualization**: Contributions are shown as color-coded points on the map, providing a user-friendly and interactive means of exploring Seattle's local areas.

 ## Libraries in Use
 - Maplibre GL JS: For rendering the interactive map.
-- Map Tiler: Used different map for base
+- Map Tiler: Used different maps for base

 ## Data Sources
 - User-Generated Data: The primary data source is the contributions from users who add points to the map.